Visually-Aware Context Modeling for News Image Captioning: Methodology

 \subsection{Integrating Features into BART}

 We add a cross-attention module to the BART encoder to incorporate visual ($H_V$) and name features ($H_E$).
+We use a simple MLP network as suggested by \citet{mokady2021clipcap} to get visual representations denoted as $H_V$ from the frozen CLIP image encoder.
 As shown in Figure \ref{fig:model} (a), We concatenate $H_V$ and $H_E$ as $[H_V;H_E]$, which is linearly transformed to get the keys $K_A$ and values $V_A$.
 Together with the linearly transformed query $Q_A$ from the article hidden states, in each encoder layer, we compute the cross-attention as $\text{softmax}(Q_A {K_A}^{T}/\sqrt{d_H})V_A$, with $1/\sqrt{d_H}$ as the scaling factor.